How To Buy Ripple (XRP) in Australia

 The Ripple network, RippleNet, gives the user a seamless transfer of any currency.
 It doesn’t matter if the currency is yen, euros, pounds, dollars, or Bitcoins – Ripple is a one-source system for exchanging and transferring these different currencies.

 The platform is also designed for not only individuals but banks, businesses, and larger entities as well.
-You could potentially even use Ripple as part of a cryptocurrency SMSF if you wanted.
 They have created the platform to provide simple, reliable, and on-demand cross-border payments.
 Payment providers will also appreciate Ripple as it has a lower foreign exchange cost than any other organization and offers much faster payment settlements.

 Ripple’s Pros and Cons